IP-CAM/Finance-Plugin-Opencart-v.3.x/WHITELABEL.md

 ## Instructions

-To whitelabel the plugin to a particular client, replace the use of the word "divido" with the handle of the company you are setting up, in the following locations:
+To whitelabel the plugin to a particular client, you can carry out the following changes:

 - Open **upload/catalog/view/theme/default/template/extension/module/financePlugin_calculator.twig**
 file